 Golf and the Environment

-It is by no means a new phenomena that environmental awareness continues to grow significantly around the world.
+It is by no means a new phenomenon that environmental awareness continues to grow around the world.
 The momentum and focus of this awareness is beginning to shift towards practicing better resource management, minimizing inputs, and improving the overall habitat value of our golf developments.
 As these environmental issues and ideas gain traction, golf course design will eventually have to adapt and follow suit.
 It all comes down to one basic question: Can golf courses exist and function more harmoniously within the natural environment?

 If proven possible, the game of golf will not only continue to thrive in the 21st century, but it could also play a very important role in environmental stewardship.

 Alternative measures and practices such as sensitive routing strategies, minimal earthmoving, and reduced energy requirements (water, fertilizer, pesticides, mowing) greatly reduces golf's environmental foot print.
 In fact, when done properly, golf courses can actually become environmental stewards of sensitive landscapes.

 At Integrative Golf Design, we believe that by exploring these ideas, perhaps golf course architects can even enhance the environmental and ecological integrity of a site.

 It is our belief that continual environmental improvements will be crucial in the coming decades if this ancient game is to undertake a “sustainable” transformation.